AdobeDocs/adobeio-events/intro/journaling_api.md

 ```

-In most cases, there will not be any events to consume yet and the response will be a `204 No Content` repsonse.
+In most cases, there will not be any events to consume yet and the response will be a `204 No Content` response.
 In an extremely rare case, there might actually be events that were written in near-real time to the journal after the request was made and in such a case they will be able returned with a `200 OK` response with the same response body structure as above.

 NOTE: the `latest=true` query parameter is just a way to jump to the "end" of the journal.
 The client applications should use the `next` links as usual to iterate over the journal from that position onward.
-In case, the client application continues to make requests with `latest=true`, it is very likely that they will not receive any events - just because doing that is semantically equivalent of asking for "events from now onward".
+In case the client application continues to make requests with `latest=true`, it is very likely that they will not receive any events - just because doing that is semantically equivalent of asking for "events from now onward".
 And the definition of "now" changes with every request that is made.

 ```
 curl -X GET \